The Capris: History

-In 1980, Chefalas and Dimone retired and left the group, and in 1982, Nick Santo rejoined and resurrected the group and they went into the studio to record a new album, “There's a Moon out Again,” for Ambient Sound (Records).
+In 1980, Chefalas and Dimone retired and left the group, and in 1982, Nick Santo rejoined and resurrected the group and they went into the studio to record a new album, "There's a Moon out Again," for Ambient Sound (Records).
 Besides doing covers of some doo wop classics, The Capris also included a couple of original tunes.
 One of these was a song called "Morse Code of Love," a song that Nick had started writing in 1961, but never finished until 1981.
 It was also released as a single in 1982, backed with "There's a Moon out Again," and featured Nick singing lead, Tommy Ferrara singing bass, Mike Mincieli singing first tenor, Frankie Reina singing second tenor, and Tony Danno singing baritone.
-Although a new record, oldies stations started picking up the song (after it was released as a single), as the tune sounded like it came right out of the late '50s, and thinking it was a hot oldie they had overlooked, "Morse Code Of Love" eventually became the number one requested "oldie" in Pittsburgh, Boston and Philadelphia.
+Although a new record, oldies stations started picking up the song (after it was released as a single), as the tune sounded like it was from the late 1950s, and thinking it was a hot oldie they had overlooked, "Morse Code Of Love" eventually became the number one requested "oldie" in Pittsburgh, Boston and Philadelphia.
 The song got even more exposure when it was covered by the Manhattan Transfer, as "Baby Come Back To Me" in 1985.
-This version peaked at # 83 on Billboard.
+This version peaked at number 83 on Billboard.

 Nick Santo, who left the group in 1962 and joined the New York City Police Department in 1965, continued to write songs.
 In 1982, Santo, Mike Mincieli, and Frank Reina – joined at the time by Tommy Ferrara of The Del-Satins and Tony Danno, recorded There's a Moon Out Again, an album of 12 songs, including nine compositions by Santo.
 "The Morse Code of Love," one of Santo's songs, quickly became a requested number on Oldies radio, with many disc jockeys and audience members believing it to be an unreleased song by the original Capris.
 In 1984, The Manhattan Transfer recorded "The Morse Code of Love" as "Baby Come Back to Me" for their Bop Doo-Wopp album and released it as a single.
 It reached number 83 on the Billboard Hot 100 and number 14 on the Adult Contemporary Chart.

 Santo, Mincieli, and Reina, with other singers, continued to perform as the Capris until at least 2002.

 Santo died as a result of cancer on December 30, 2010, at age 69.